koushikkhan/configure-my-linux/readme.md

 + setting up `auto-cpufreq` for controlling cpu frequency and many more.

-*Permission is hereby granted for modifying and distributing the same.
+*Permission is hereby granted for modifying the scripts and distributing the same.
 Please note that some parts of the scripts may need modifications to cater your needs, use these at your own risk.*